Tingwei-Zhang/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Hello!
 I am a Computer Science undergraduate at the University of Virginia (UVA) working with Prof. Yuan Tian and Prof. David Evans.
-My current research interests are security and privacy issues in machine learning.{style="text-align: justify;"}
+My current research interests are security and privacy issues in machine learning.